-- Vessel removal methods for this project are left to the contractor, and proposed methods will be scored within the proposal in the selection process. - Contractor is responsible for completing the NOAA-required environmental checklist for each vessel removal as presented in Attachment C. - Contractor is responsible for appropriate disposal of removed components, including vessel, associated vegetation, water, contaminants, and polluntants, including fuels, batteries, paints, and solvents from the vessel prior to demolition and disposal.
-Any contaminant or pollutant found to be contained within the vessel shall be disposed of in a lawful manner. - During removal of the vessels, the contractor shall be liable for any damage to the surrounding area (e.g., docks, utilities, etc.) resulting from actions taken in removal or disposal of the vessels.
-Any damaged areas shall be restored to their original state by the contractor at the contractor's expense. - Contractor shall comply with any and all licensing requirements for the use of any commercial equipment or vessel used in the performance of the work. - Contractor is responsible for the health and safety of its employees and for ensuring that work is performed in compliance with State, Federal, and Local requirements. - Because the funding source for this vessel removal project is federal funds, certain conditions flow through from GOMA to the selected contractor.
+Any damaged areas shall be restored to their original state by the contractor at the contractor's expense.

+- Contractor shall comply with any and all licensing requirements for the use of any commercial equipment or vessel used in the performance of the work. - Contractor is responsible for the health and safety of its employees and for ensuring that work is performed in compliance with State, Federal, and Local requirements. - Because the funding source for this vessel removal project is federal funds, certain conditions flow through from GOMA to the selected contractor.
 Therefore, contractor is responsible for compliance with conditions including, but not limited to: - a.
 A written safety plan - b.
 Required signage on the site - c.
 Prevention of introduction of invasive species - d.
 Maintenance of project files - e.
 Certification of self-contained underwater breathing apparatus (SCUBA) divers (as necessary) - f.
-Working with the Mississippi State University team to obtainin near-shore debris removal permits prior to beginning work, including, the Texas Regional General Permit (RGP), the Texas General Land Office Permit (GLO), and the Nationwide Permit #22 (derelict vessel removal) - g.
+Working with the Mississippi State University team to obtain near-shore debris removal permits prior to beginning work, including, the Texas Regional General Permit (RGP) such as the TX GLO, the Nationwide Permit #22 (derelict vessel removal) - g.
 Obtaining a Section 404 permit, where applicable, if temporary structures or discharge of dredged or fill material are required during debris removal activities - h.
 Compliance with applicable Best Management Practices (BMPs) attached hereto as Attachment C.

 The contractor is expected to coordinate closely with GOMA and/or Mississippi State University staff throughout the duration of the project through regularly scheduled status meetings, task-related conference calls, and other meetings as required.
-The Texas General Land Office-Oil Spill Prevention and Resopnse Division staff may monitor any removal operations as well.
+The TX GLO-Oil Spill Prevention and Response Division staff will monitor any removal operations as well.
 And, as required by the prime federal funding award, NOAA personnel may be involved at any time during the implementation of vessel removal.